Sandy Northrop

-Early work
+Biography

+Northrop received a BFA in photography from the University of Michigan in 1969 and graduated from Stanford University's Masters communications program in 1972.

-Making movies has taken Northrop all over the world.
-Among her many assignments was working for the National Geographic Society in Africa as location manager and editor on two acclaimed television specials.
-Last Stand in Eden covered the plight of endangered elephants in Kenya.
-Gorillas, explored Rwanda's mountain gorillas.
+From 1976 to 1985, she worked for the National Geographic Society in Africa as location manager and editor on two television specials.
+Last Stand in Eden covered the plight of endangered elephants in Kenya and Gorillas, explored Rwanda's mountain gorillas.
+Northrop spent eight years producing historical montages for PBS's National Memorial Day and A Capitol Fourth live concert celebrations.

-Current projects

-Northrop is also a recognized authority on American editorial cartoons.
 In 1996 she co-authored Drawn & Quartered, with Steven Hess on the history of American editorial cartoons and their impact on political and popular culture.
-The book grew out of two NEH grants.
-An updated version of the book will be published in Summer, 2009.
-She combined her love of filmmaking and political cartoons to produce two segments for The NewsHour with Jim Lehrer on the 2004 presidential race as seen by the cartoonists.
-Northrop followed The Economist's Kevin Kallaugher who was making the transition for two-dimensional to three dimensional caricatures.
-The resulting film, The World According to Kal, was featured in Mightier Than the Sword: The Satirical Pen of Kal, at the Walters Art Museum in Baltimore the summer of 2006.
-Northrop also curated a retrospective on United States Presidential Elections, 1796–2008, as covered by editorial cartoonists, for the Newseum in 2007.

-Work in Vietnam
+The book grew out an unaired television special funded by of two NEH grants.

 In 1997 Northrop moved to Hanoi, Vietnam.
-While there she produced, directed, shot and edited Vietnam Passage: Journeys from War to Peace, a trilogy of three one-hour television specials on post war Vietnam.
-These programs which premiered on PBS offer an intimate view of the changes that have taken Vietnam forward from the ashes of a devastating war to the opportunities for peace.
+While there she produced, directed, shot and edited Vietnam Passage: Journeys from War to Peace, a trilogy of three one-hour television specials on post-war Vietnam that premiered on PBS.

 Assignment Hanoi, the first program, told the story of Pete Peterson, who having survived six years as a POW in the “Hanoi Hilton” during the war and was returning to Vietnam as the United States' first Ambassador since 1975.
 The second program, Vietnam Passage: Journeys from War to Peace highlighted the Vietnamese perspective on the “American” War and its aftermath.
 The Next Generation, the final program in the trilogy, focused on eight Vietnamese kids, born during or just after the war and their hopes for the future.
-The Library of Congress recently selected Next Generation for its permanent collection.
+The Library of Congress selected Next Generation for its permanent collection.

-Other production

-Northrop spent eight years producing the historical montages that have become the signature for PBS's National Memorial Day and A Capitol Fourth live concert celebrations.